sherwoodwang/database-notes/disk-io-api.md

 Cache might be polluted if `madvice()` is not used properly.
 See [a performance benchmark](https://smalldatum.blogspot.com/2022/05/using-mmap-with-rocksdb.html) conducted by Mark Callaghan, the author of RocksDB.

+The invocation to `madvice()` can be a considerable overhead by itself.

 A write to a page can cause an implicit read to fill it.

 A page fault can block a thread.
 The application cannot anticipate it and schedule other computational tasks.